SAP-archive/devtoberfest-2021/topics/Week5_Data/README.md

 * [Andreas Forster](https://people.sap.com/andreas.forster), Machine Learning enthusiast in SAP's global Center of Excellence
 * [Karthik Muthuswamy](https://people.sap.com/krtk), Senior Data Scientist working on Machine Learning research for developing intelligent applications for enterprise software

-## Tutorials
+## Tutorials & Other Points Earning Activities

-Completion of any of the following tutorials during Devtoberfest will earn you points towards the contest and potentially some great prizes.
+* Completion of any of the following Tutorials & Activites during Devtoberfest will earn you points towards the contest and potentially some great prizes.
+(List of Week 5 Points Earning Activities will be published here as Week 5 approaches)

-Please find all the contest info here: [Contest Overview Page](https://github.com/SAP-samples/devtoberfest-2021/tree/main/contest)
+* Please find all the contest info here: [Contest Overview Page](https://github.com/SAP-samples/devtoberfest-2021/tree/main/contest)

-* List of tutorials will be released as Week 5 approaches

 ## Coding Challenge
 Use SAP HANA for some fun geospatial exploration!